DrBushyTop/Codespaces-presentation/slides.md

 - Enter dotfiles and VS code settings sync

+- `yourGitHubUser/dotfiles` repository will get synced to every codespace you create

-- Whenever a file with a certain name, in my case "Setup.sh" is found in the dotfiles repository, it will be fun before `devcontainer` customizations
+- Whenever a file with a certain name, in my case "Setup.sh" is found in the dotfiles repository, it will be fun after(?) `devcontainer` customizations
+  - Documentation does say "before" but this doesn't seem to be the case

 - If no setup file is found, files and directories starting with . will get symlinked to your home folder in codespaces